KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Introduction

-To address these issues, we present the KeyPoint Positioning System (KeyPosS) – a groundbreaking facial landmark detection framework that significantly improves upon existing methods.
-For the first time, KeyPosS employs the True-range Multilateration algorithm, a technique originally used in GPS systems, to achieve rapid and precise facial landmark detection without relying on computationally intensive regression approaches.
-The framework utilizes a fully convolutional network to predict a distance map, which computes the distance between a Point of Interest (POI) and multiple anchor points.
-These anchor points are ingeniously harnessed to triangulate the POI's position through the True-range Multilateration algorithm.
-Notably, the plug-and-play nature of KeyPosS enables seamless integration into any decoding stage, ensuring a versatile and adaptable solution.
-In addition, KeyPosS attains exceptional accuracy even with low-resolution distance maps, thanks to its distance regression strategy.
+To address these issues, we present the KeyPoint Positioning System (KeyPosS) — a groundbreaking facial landmark detection paradigm depicted in Figure~\ref{fig:pipeline}.
+Uniquely, KeyPosS employs the True-range Multilateration algorithm, initially used in GPS systems, for rapid and accurate facial landmark detection.
+This framework utilizes a fully convolutional network to predict a distance map, which estimates the distance between a Point of Interest (POI) and multiple anchor points.
+These anchor points are ingeniously leveraged to triangulate the POI's position through the True-range Multilateration algorithm.
+Beyond its strategy, KeyPosS's plug-and-play nature ensures easy integration into existing models without the need for additional training or modifications.
+Its usability is further enhanced by its robust location accuracy, even with low-resolution distance maps, making it a versatile and adaptable solution for the challenges in facial landmark detection.
+To sum up, the invention of KeyPosS revolves around five key aspects:

-In general, KeyPosS mainly has major improvements in the following five key aspects: \begin{enumerate} \item \textit{Fully utilize heatmap capacity:}~KeyPosS employs the True-range Multilateration algorithm to enhance landmark detection prediction by leveraging neighboring responses of Points of Interest (POIs) in the heatmap.
-This approach addresses the limitations of conventional methods that rely solely on the maximum response point in the heatmap.
-By considering neighboring responses, KeyPosS is able to achieve higher localization accuracy, especially in complex scenarios with occlusion or partial visibility.
-This has been demonstrated in experiments comparing KeyPosS with state-of-the-art methods on challenging benchmarks.

-\item \textit{Unify regression and classification in the distance map:}~The distance map in KeyPosS predicts Gaussian-encoded distances, where high-intensity responses occur when a POI is close to a station anchor.
-By doing so, KeyPosS is able to use a single response of the distance map to represent both distance and "keypoint-ness," resulting in lower resource costs compared to traditional methods that require separate regression and classification predictions.
-KeyPosS's approach has been shown to perform well in experiments on various datasets.

-\item \textit{Station Anchor Sampling for robust localization:}~KeyPosS samples neighbor responses based on the maximum response region of the heatmap, constructing a set of localization station anchors to obtain detection results.
-This approach improves the robustness of KeyPosS in detecting landmarks by leveraging the regional maximum and at least three neighboring points to avoid errors introduced by a single peak value.
-This has been exhibited in experiments on various datasets, where KeyPosS outperformed one-hot/two-hot methods.

-\item \textit{Upgrade Heatmap-based methods with Plug-in Mode:}~KeyPosS is a simple and effective decoding scheme that can be incorporated into existing heatmap-based methods by easily replacing the decoding process without modifying the model or training.
-This plug-in mode feature enables KeyPosS to be highly adaptable and easily integrated into various existing computer vision pipelines.